College Catalog

 Prerequisites: A student with two or more remedial requirements cannot take this course.

-Description: This course is an introduction to financial statements, analysis of the statements, and accounting concepts and theories for service and merchandising entities.
-Other topics include cash, receivables, inventory, and current liabilities.
-SUNY GEN ED-n/a; NCC GEN ED-n/a
+Description: This course is an introduction to financial statements, analysis of the statements, and accounting concepts for business entities.
+Other topics include cash, receivables, inventory, non-current assets, and current liabilities.
+Formerly BUS 101.
+Students who have completed BUS 101 will not receive credit for ACC 101.
+SUNY GEN ED-n/a; NCC GEN ED-n/a Offered: Fall, Spring, Summer

 Credit Hours: 3